Marclie/SuaveStateScanner/README.md

 To use this tool, run:

-    python suave_state_scanner.py <infile> <outfile> <numStates> [<configFile>]
+    python suave_state_scanner.py [-c CONFIG_PATH] in_file out_file num_states

+The required arguments are `in_file`, the input data file, `out_file`, the file to which the reordered states will be written, and `num_states`, the number of states in the input data.

+The optional argument `-c CONFIG_PATH` is the path to the configuration file.
+If not provided, default values will be used.

-This will output the new energy ordering from \<infile\> to \<outfile\>, with the reaction coordinate as the first row.
-The files "tempInput.csv" and "tempOutput.csv" are generated during the reordering procedure.
-The "tempInput.csv" file stores all the state information for each point in a file that the user can use to restart this script.
-The "tempOutput.csv" file stores the output at any given iteration for the states, which is used to track the progress of the reordering.
+The script will generate the new energy ordering from `in_file` to `out_file`, with the reaction coordinate as the first row.
+During the reordering procedure, the files "tempInput.csv" and "tempOutput.csv" are generated.
+The "tempInput.csv" file stores all the state information for each point and can be used to restart the script.
+The "tempOutput.csv" file stores the output at any given iteration for the states, which can be used to track the progress of the reordering.

 Arguments
 ---------